THISISDINOSAUR/Anatomy/README.md

 - Ability to reference point dimensions
 At the moment you can't reference a specific dimension of a point.
 I've never needed it, but it feels like an omission, and something that should be very simple to add.

+- Rotate function
+Rotating bones could be useful, particularly for the root bone

 - Allow importing of racket functions
 Would really add to the extensibility of the language, but I currently have no idea what I'd use this for or what it would look like.